amitrathod17/Linux-Basics/Linux Level 1 - Challenges/Task 7.md

 - whoami	Check if you're currently root
 - grep ':0:' /etc/passwd	Find the actual root user (UID 0)
 - getent group sudo	See who can use sudo (not the same as being root)

+# Note

+        sudo -i

+        cat /etc/ssh/sshd_config | grep -i permitrootlogin

+To check wheter you can login as a root user